patrickmclean/iBrowser2/Readme.txt

 # What's next

 Render has been stubbed out on deepart.
-1. Return an output file
-** Undo comments in write_file and stylize_image that skip processing
+1. Return an output file - now working, albeit with funky names ** Undo comments in write_file and stylize_image that skip processing
 2. Make the local file system locations by in a config
 3. Deploy to amazon - debug